SUSYUSTC/MathTranslate/README.md

 1. Prepare or generate a tex file.
 You can get the tex file by the following two ways:
      - For most [arxiv](https://arxiv.org/) papers, you can download the latex source code (Download - Other formats - Source).
 If the file you downloaded has no suffix, in most cases it is in .tar format, you may need to add the suffix manually.
 After decompression you can get a latex project, and then you can translate the .tex files in it.
      - Use [mathpix](https://mathpix.com/) to convert the pdf you want to translate into latex code. mathpix can directly convert pdf page into latex code or convert screenshots into code.
 We can handle both of these methods.
 Unfortunately, mathpix charges after a certain amount of usage, here is the [price](https://mathpix.com/pricing).
-2. (Tencent Translate API users) run `translate_tex --setkey` to store the API ID and key.
+2. (Tencent Translate API users) run `translate_tex --setkey` to store the API secretID and secretKey.
 3. Translate the tex file by `translate_tex input.tex -o output.tex`.
 4. Compile your tex file.
 You can compile it with the  [texlive](https://www.tug.org/texlive/) command `xelatex output.tex`.
 For Chinese you need the xeCJK package.
 If it is a downloaded arxiv project, we recommend compressing all files into a zip file and uploading it to [overleaf](https://www.overleaf.com/project) for online compilation. **Note, you need to set the XeLatex compiler in `Menu - Compiler`, otherwise it cannot handle other languages.**
 5. You can change the default settings of the translation language and engine through the command line arguments `-engine`, `-from`, `-to`.
 For example `translate_tex -engine tencent input.tex -o output.tex`.
 You can also permanently change the setting via `translate_tex --setdefault`.
 You can see more details with `translate_tex --help`.